Observational and Thermodynamic aspects of one-dimensional Dark Energy EoS parametrization models: Observational data, cosmological model framework, and statistical methodology

-We constrain the Gong--Zhang Type~I (GZ1) and Type~II (GZ2) dark--energy parametrizations using a combination of late--time cosmological observations that probe the background expansion history without relying on any CMB--derived information or early--Universe physics.
-Throughout this work we adopt units $c=1$ and assume a spatially flat FLRW geometry.
-The sampled parameter vector is
+In this section, we describe the observational datasets, cosmological framework, and statistical methodology adopted to constrain the Gong--Zhang Type~I (GZ1) and Type~II (GZ2) dark--energy parametrizations.
+Throughout this work we assume a spatially flat FLRW Universe and use natural units with $c=1$.

-where $\Omega_m$ is the present matter density parameter, $h=H_0/100$ is the dimensionless Hubble constant, $w_0$ characterizes the dark--energy equation of state, and the sound--horizon scale $r_d$ is treated as a phenomenological late--time parameter absorbed into the combination $h\,r_d$.
-This setup enables a fully model--independent use of late--time data, avoiding assumptions about recombination physics or the baryon density.